krnsk0/idler/plans/BRAINSTORM.md

 ## theme
-combine ideas from some of the best incrementals as well as other games, nostalgia combine ideas from: kittens, civilization, factorio (?), mine defense, keepcraft
+combine ideas from some of the best incrementals as well as other games, nostalgia combine ideas from: kittens, civilization, factorio (?), mine defense, keepcraft there's always a manual game loop at each stage to automate away

 civilization of some kind
 very vague theme